Ayehavgunne/thsl/README.md

 #### Maybe
 - YAML and JSON output
+  - conversion would be lossy unless only compatible types are used
+- zlib (de)compression

 ## Benefits
 With a grammar that is powerful enough to represent most language structures from a